A one stop guide to Advanced Paediatric training in Victoria

 • If you are a Basic Trainee who still has time requirements, please contact your DPE

-• International Medical Graduates with suitable tertiary neonatal experience (12 months); including those who require Peer Review
+• International Medical Graduates with suitable tertiary neonatal experience (12 months) who have completed stage 2 of AMC (ie. eligible for general registration)

-• Unaccredited registrars who are not in the paediatric training program, but who wish to work as a paediatric / neonatal registrar
+• Unaccredited registrars who are not in the paediatric training program, but who wish to work as a neonatal registrar

 • ACEM / PEM / ICU trainees